olaknowct/MicroFlag/README.md

 ## Description

-- The Flag APP, Shows the Flag and its details when any based from the button clicked
+- The Flag APP, Shows the Flag and its details based from the button clicked

 ## About

 - The Project is used for educational purposes only, its part of the lesson i took from Jonas.
 - As part of my learnings and would benefit me, I've listed down here **(See features section)** all the PSEUDO Code, SUMMARY and Feautures from this Project
 - The Project emphasize the difference of Asynchronous and Synchronous, why it was used and advantage over then catch method.
+- Buttons attribute are preset, we can configure the map details depend on what country you wnat to display by passing query parameter from the API Endpoint.

 ## Concepts Tackled
 - Old school asynchronous call (AJAX)